julien/git-get/README.md

 ### Limitations:

-At the moment, this only works for github projects
+Only works for github projects